onzfonz/comp227/src/content/6/en/part6a.md

 }
 ```

-A new state is then returned.
-We create it by taking all of the tasks from the old state except for the desired task, which we replace with its slightly altered copy:
+We create a new state by taking all of the tasks from the old state (via `map`) except for the desired task, which we replace with its slightly altered copy:

 ```js
 state.map(task =>